-- (H) The MCO shall submit interpreter services on encounter claims, if the interpreter service was a separate, billable service. - (I) The MCO must require any subcontractor to include the MCO when contacting the STATE regarding any issue with encounter data.
-The MCO will work with the STATE and subcontractor or agent to resolve any issue with encounter data. - (J) Coding Requirements. - (1) The MCO must use the most current version of the following coding sources: - (a) Diagnosis and inpatient hospital procedure codes obtained from the International Classification of Diseases, Clinical Modification (ICD-9-CM); for dates of service/inpatient discharge dates September 30, 2015.
-Effective for dates of service/inpatient discharge dates on October 1, 2015 and thereafter, the MCO must ensure that its providers and the MCO comply with ICD-10-CM/PCS coding requirements on claim and encounter data submissions; - (b) Procedure codes obtained from Physician's Current Procedural Terminology (CPT) and from CMS' Health Care Common Procedure Coding System (HCPCS Level 2);
+(G) The MCO shall submit interpreter services on encounter claims, if the interpreter service was a separate, billable service.

+(H) The MCO must require any subcontractor to include the MCO when contacting the STATE regarding any issue with encounter data.
+The MCO will work with the STATE and subcontractor or agent to resolve any issue with encounter data.

+(I) Coding Requirements.

+(1) The MCO must use the most current version of the following coding sources:

+(a) Diagnosis and inpatient hospital procedure codes obtained from the International Classification of Diseases, Clinical Modification with ICD-10-CM/PCS coding requirements on claim and encounter data submissions;

+(b) Procedure codes obtained from Physician's Current Procedural Terminology (CPT) and from CMS' Health Care Common Procedure Coding System (HCPCS Level 2);

-- (c) American Dental Association current dental terminology codes as specified in Minnesota Statutes, §62Q.78; - (d) National Drug Codes; - (e) Current local home care and waiver codes, including units of service.
-The EW codes must be HIPAA compliant according to the most current published instructional Minnesota Department of Human Services (DHS) bulletin 09-69-02, or as required in subsequent bulletins. - (2) The MCO and its subcontractors must utilize the coding sources as defined in this section and follow the instructions and guidelines set forth in the most current versions of ICD-9-CM for dates of service/inpatient discharge through September 30, 2015, and ICD-10-CM/PCS for dates of service/inpatient discharge dates on October 1, 2015 and thereafter, HCPCS and CPT.
-The STATE may request additional information on the MCO's ICD-10 CM/PCS implementation. - (3) Neither the MCO nor its subcontractors may redefine or substitute these required codes. - (4) HIPAA compliant codes must be submitted on encounter data. - (K) National Provider Identifier (NPI) and Atypical Provider Types.
+(c) American Dental Association current dental terminology codes as specified in Minnesota Statutes, §62Q.78;

+(d) National Drug Codes;

+(e) Current local home care and waiver codes, including units of service.
+The EW codes must be HIPAA compliant according to the most current published instructional Minnesota Department of Human Services (DHS) bulletin 09-69-02, or as required in subsequent bulletins.

+(2) The MCO and its subcontractors must utilize the coding sources as defined in this section and follow the instructions and guidelines set forth in the most current versions of ICD-10-CM/PCS, and HCPCS and CPT.
+The STATE may request additional information on the MCO's ICD-10 CM/PCS implementation.

+(3) Neither the MCO nor its subcontractors may redefine or substitute these required codes.

+(4) HIPAA compliant codes must be submitted on encounter data.

+(J) National Provider Identifier (NPI) and Atypical Provider Types.
 The MCO shall use the NPI for all Providers for whom CMS issues NPIs.
-For certain Providers of Atypical Services, the MCO shall use the STATE-issued UMPI. - (L) Encounter Data Quality Assurance Program.
+For certain Providers of Atypical Services, the MCO shall use the STATE-issued UMPI.

+(K) Encounter Data Quality Assurance Program.
 The MCO shall participate in a quality assurance program that verifies timeliness, completeness, accuracy and consistency of encounter data that is submitted to the STATE.
 The STATE in consultation with the MCOs has developed quality assurance protocols for the program, which will be evaluated by an independent third party auditor for the capacity to ensure complete and accurate data and to evaluate the STATE's implementation of the protocols.
-The protocols are available on the DHS web site. - (M) Encounter Data for the Supplemental Recovery Program.
+The protocols are available on the DHS web site.

+(L) Encounter Data for the Supplemental Recovery Program.
 The STATE will be using encounter data to manage the Supplemental Recovery Program described in Minnesota Statutes, § 256B.69, subd.
+34.

+(M) Provider-Preventable Conditions.
+Pursuant to 42 CFR § 438.3(g), the MCO must comply with 42 CFR § 447.26 and Minnesota Statutes, § 144.7065 (provider-preventable conditions) in the encounter data, as determined by the STATE.
+The STATE shall provide a quarterly report of the MCO's incidents back to the MCO.
+In the event that an encounter is reported with any amount other than zero in the payment fields, the MCO shall review and appropriately recoup the payment from the provider, consistent with Minnesota Statutes, § 256.969, subd.
+3b, (c) and 256B.0625, Subd.
+3.

-34. - 3.7.2 Other Reporting Requirements.
+3.7.2 Other Reporting Requirements.
 The MCO must provide the STATE and CMS with the following information in a format and time frame determined by the STATE and CMS.
 The MCO shall submit information to the effect that no change has occurred since the prior year for reports which require an annual update and where no change has occurred since the prior year.